Online tickets remain open before and during each fixture and can be used to purchase tickets on the day of racing.

 Please see our terms and conditions of entry for full details.

 We welcome children and families.
 Children 17 and under go free to the races when accompanied by an adult (some exclusions apply for Festival fixtures and Live After Racing events).
 You’ll need to select a child ticket when making your booking.

 Space permitting, you can upgrade your ticket to another enclosure on the day.
 Please visit the racecourse office.

 Rewards4Racing is the sport’s award-winning rewards programme, presenting racegoers with fantastic opportunities to enjoy unforgettable racing experiences for less.
 With Rewards4Racing, you can collect points when shopping online with over 4,000 retail partners, and you can also collect points on all of your sports bets with four betting partners.
 If you don't have an account with bet365, Betfair, Betfred or Coral, you can sign up via the Rewards4Racing website and deposit today to collect an extra £20 worth of points.

 This enclosure has the prime position next to the winning post and has a dedicated big screen for all the racing action.
-With a ticket for this area you can access the Heidsieck Club, Grandstand and Silver Ring Enclosures, Centre of the Course* and Paddock Lawn.
+With a ticket for this area you can access the Jubilee and Trackside Enclosures, Centre of the Course* and exclusive access to the Paddock Lawn.
 The Parade Ring, Pre-Parade Ring and Winners Enclosure are close by and there is also a great choice of bars and three wonderful restaurants.
-We have a smart dress code in the Heidsieck Club Enclosure. *Centre course only available on certain fixtures.
-Ts & Cs apply.
+We have a smart dress code in the Jubilee Enclosure. *Centre course only available on certain fixtures.
+T&Cs apply.